toralf/torutils/README.md

 Then the following rules are applied:

 1. trust connection attempt to any port from trusted Tor authorities/Snowflake servers
-2. block the source² for 24 hours if the connection attempt rate to the ORPort exceeds > 9/min¹ within last 2 minutes
+2. block the source¹ for 24 hours if the connection attempt rate to the ORPort exceeds > 9/min² within last 2 minutes
 3. ignore the connection attempt if there are already 9 established connections to the ORPort
 4. accept the connection attempt to the ORPort

-¹ the value is derived from calculations given in ticket [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146)
+¹ for IPv4 "source" is a regular ip, but for IPv6 the corresponding /80 CIDR block

-² for IPv4 "source" is a regular ip, but for IPv6 the corresponding /80 CIDR block
+² the value is derived from ticket [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146)

 ### Installation

-If parsing of the Tor config (_getConfiguredRelays()_) and/or of the SSH config fails (_addCommon()_) then:
+If the parsing of the Tor and/or of the SSH config fails, then:

 1. define the local running relay/s explicitly at the command line after the keyword `start`, e.g.: